graphaware/neo4j-nlp/README.md

 The text extraction phase is done with a Natural Language Processing pipeline, each pipeline has a list of enabled components.

-The `tokenizer` component is common to every pipeline and will perform the following :
+For example, the basic `tokenizer` pipeline has the following components :

 * Sentence Segmentation
 * Tokenization